BlockScience/aztec-gddt/README.md

 #### Actions

-Overall, the system needs to perform the following actions:
+Overall, the real system needs to perform the following actions:
 1. Propagate transaction information amongst network participants.
 2. Package these transactions into blocks (by selecting and ordering).
-3. Provide zero-knowledge proofs attesting to the validity of the block.
+3. Provide batch zero-knowledge proofs attesting to the validity of the block.
 4. Publish the information from Steps 2 and 3 to the Ethereum blockchain.

 #### Agents